Shivaprasad-sBhat/Bus-Reservation-System/README.md

 # Bus Reservation System

+* Bus Reservation System is a full stack project where REST API's are developed using Java and Spring Boot technologies and UI or frontend is developed using HTML,CSS,     JavaScript
-* We have developed this REST API for a Bus Reservation System Portal Application.
-This API performs all the fundamental CRUD operations of any Bus Reservation Application platform with user validation at every step.
+*  These API's performs all the fundamental CRUD operations of any Bus Reservation Application platform with user validation at every step.
+*  Our frontend application consumes these API's and allows customer to perform all the operations easily with user friendly UI.
 * This project is developed by team of 4 Back-end Developers during project week in Masai School.

 ## Tech Stack